Opportunity Management System

 Overall Economic Opportunities

-In addition to the recovery in global GDP growth projected for 2022, WACKER sees good opportunities to again outpace global chemical production, especially in young markets and sales regions.
-The strongest momentum, in our view, will continue to come from China, India and Southeast Asia.
-We are constantly expanding our presence in these markets to seize the opportunities there.
+Despite the slowdown in global economic output projected by many economic analysts for 2023, WACKER continues to see good opportunities to grow faster than global chemical production in the medium term, especially in young markets and sales regions.
+The strongest momentum, in our view, will continue to come from Asia, especially India and Southeast Asia.
+We are constantly expanding our presence in these markets in order to seize the opportunities there.
 Our technical competence centers and the WACKER ACADEMY are pivotal in achieving WACKER’s high standard of service and customer proximity.
+Additional growth potential for WACKER stems from programs in the USA and Europe to strengthen critical technologies and industry sectors, or to bring the corresponding value chains onshore again.
+These include not only semiconductor production, but also the individual stages in the photovoltaic value chain.

 We see good growth prospects for WACKER SILICONES in the electrical and electronics market, especially in automotive electronics.
 Growth is being spurred by digitalization, connectivity and electromobility.
 Electronic automotive assistance systems, for example, are becoming increasingly important and are indispensable for autonomous driving.
-Current studies predict that the number of largely autonomous vehicles among new registrations will reach some 76 million by 2035.
 Silicone gels and silicone encapsulants reliably protect the sensors and electronic components needed in such vehicles.
-During the next few years, electromobility is likely to gain further momentum.
-By 2025, the number of electric cars sold annually is expected to rise to 25 million.
+In the coming years, electromobility is likely to gain further momentum.
+Forecasts put the global number of electric vehicles at 116 million in 2030.
+That would be a tenfold increase in the global EV fleet compared with 2020.
 Electric vehicles also require high-performance batteries.
-That is why we have developed new, thermally conductive silicones.
+That is why we have developed thermally conductive silicones.
 These enable effective thermal management, thus ensuring long-lasting, maintenance-free batteries.

 WACKER BIOSOLUTIONS expects major growth opportunities from bioengineered products.
-A special focus is on the production of pharmaceutical proteins and vaccines.
-Through the sites acquired in Amsterdam (2018) and San Diego (2021), the division has considerably expanded its capacities and skills in these fields.
-The acquired expertise in live microbial products and plasmid DNA is a valuable addition to our technology portfolio.
+One focal point here is on the production of actives based on messenger ribonucleic acid (mRNA) for therapeutic agents and vaccines.
+Through the sites acquired in Amsterdam (2018) and San Diego (2021), the division has considerably expanded its capacities and expertise in these fields.
+The ongoing transformation of our Halle site into a technical competence center for mRNA will consolidate and strengthen our position in this highly promising market segment.
 In cyclodextrins, we are developing new applications, including for food supplements with anti-inflammatory and antioxidant properties.

 WACKER has a number of opportunities for improving its cost structures, processes and productivity.
 At WACKER POLYSILICON, we are continuing to implement our program to cut production costs.
 At our chemical divisions, we are tapping further cost-cutting potential with our productivity and efficiency program – the Wacker Operating System.
 Our various cost-cutting levers include: specific costs for auxiliaries; productivity advances on the manufacturing side; and broadening our choice of suppliers to secure more attractive purchasing terms.